 A Layout includes a great deal of information including column visibility, order,sorting, aggregations, grouping, pivoting, widths, pinning and much else.

 AdapTable provides a many different ways for you to control which rows you see at any one time:

-Column Filters are operations that are run against a single column (though you can have numerous Column Filters active at the same time).
+Column Filters are operations which run against a single column (though numerous Column Filters can be active at the same time).
 They use a Predicate to resolve if the current cell value should be displayed or not.

-Quick Search will highlight all cells in the grid that contain the inputted text (but will not filter those rows).
+Quick Search will highlight all cells in the grid that contain the inputted text (and can also filter those rows).

 Data Source provides a means to request a particular DataSet from the Server which will replace the data currently in the Grid.